Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 13. Maldives

-This archipelago nation in the middle of the Indian Ocean isn’t just for honeymooners; the Maldives is also one of the best places for scuba diving, securing it a spot on our list for 2024.
+This archipelago nation in the middle of the Indian Ocean isn’t just for honeymooners; the Maldives is also one of the best places for scuba diving.
 The sprawling network of atolls offers a variety of diving experiences and thrilling encounters with marine life.
 With over 1,000 islands, the range of land-based accommodations - from private island resorts of unparalleled luxury to boutique hotels in the heart of locally inhabited islands - provide unique and memorable experiences.
 The Maldives also boasts plenty of liveaboards to explore a wider area.

 Amazing Atolls and Exciting Encounters